nim-lang/Nim/doc/manual.md

   ```

 A tag has to be a type name.
 A `tags` list - like a `raises` list - can
-also be attached to a proc type.
+also be attached to a procedure type.
 This affects type compatibility.

 The inference for tag tracking is analogous to the inference for
 exception tracking.